 (3) "Other funding sources" means money other than LRBP money, including special revenue fund money, that accrues to an agency under the provisions of law.

+NEW SECTION.
 Section 2.
 Capital projects appropriations.
 (1) The following money is appropriated for the indicated capital projects from the indicated sources to the department of administration, which is authorized to transfer the appropriated money among the necessary fund types for these projects:

 Agency/Project LRBP Other Funding Sources

 Plan Lease Reduction Program, Helena 350,000

 Roof Repair and Replacement, Capitol Complex 279,000

 State Building Energy Retrofit, Statewide $1,000,000 Nonstate State Special